 The number of connected devices in the Internet of Things (IoT) is growing exponentially.
 Both consumers and manufacturers are charmed by the new products and services that the exploitation of big data and the connection of devices can bring.
 At the same time, the risk of manipulation of these devices is growing.
 And this is equally true, no matter if the connected device is a health monitor, a smart meter or a connected car – only the consequences vary in potential severity.
 In any case, the authenticity, integrity and confidentiality of the device or the data needs to be guaranteed.
 How so?
 By ensuring that each device has a truly unique electronic identity that can be trusted, managed and addressed.
-This is only possible, if each device uses a semiconductor chip that has a unique identity – which is injected into the chip during its production process.
+This is only possible, if each device uses a semiconductor chip, waiver or electronic control unit (ECU) that has a unique identity – which is injected into the chip during its production process.
 This process is called key injections is the basis for the secure management of a device over its product lifetime.

 If key injection is the first step in securing the Internet of Things, it is essential that the integrity of the keys used is beyond question.
 Without the integrity of the cryptographic key material, the chain of trust cannot be established.
 But before looking at the role of Hardware Security Modules in key injection applications, let’s figure out what the three main attack vectors for key injection are:

 Taking these attack vectors into account, it is obvious that only tamper-proof HSMs – like the FIPS physical level 4 SecurityServer by Utimaco – can establish a solid Root of Trust for key injection scenarios.